 Hard Body armour is widely used by different militaries of the world to protect their soldiers in armed conflicts and other hostile areas.
-The correct use of body armour greatly helps in reducing fatalities in such environments, thus helping in boosting the operation capabilities of the troops.
-Thus, it always helps having a better understanding of how the hard armour works and what are the properties of the materials that are used to manufacture them.
+The correct use of body armour greatly helps in reducing fatalities in such environments, thus helping in boosting the operational capabilities of the troops.
+Thus, it always helps to have a better understanding of how hard armor works and what are the properties of the materials that are used to manufacture them.

 Fig: Pictorial view of Hard body Armour

 Hard armour plates, more commonly known as (HAP) form the outer layer of an armoured vest and work in combination with the interior armour pack to stop a bullet from penetration.
 HAPs offer protection against high-velocity rounds such as armour piercing ammunition and constitute two basic types of materials.
 The first is a strike face which is specially designed to blunt, erode or shatter an incoming round, and the second is a laminated polymeric backing material that is designed to support the strike-face material during the initial stage of an impact.
 The backing material also efficiently absorbs the kinetic energy transfer from the bullet.

 For better resistance against Lead Core and Mild steel core bullets, hard armour plates or inserts employ special varieties of materials like Ultra High Molecular Weight Polyethylene, Aramid, Glass fibre or a combination of all these materials together.
 However, to achieve protection against armour piercing bullets, armour panel or inserts are combined with different grades of ceramics like ‘Standard’ or ‘Advanced’ and are backed up with Ultra High Molecular Weight Polyethylene, Aramid, Glass fibre or again a combination of these materials.

 When designing lightweight and advanced hard armour, a guiding principle to be kept in mind is the ‘energy dissipation mechanism.